Different ways of traveling to your destination – popular and unexpected

 Pros

-It’s the fastest way to get from a point A to the point B
+- It’s the fastest way to get from point A to the point B

 Cons

-You will need a different kind of transport to get around in your destination
+- You will need a different kind of transport to get around at your destination

 Plus, you have quite a lot of control over how the journey goes.
 For example, there’s no problem just stopping somewhere and enjoying the views on the way.
 And you can just leave earlier or later if you wish.